DispatchSystems/DispatchSystem/README.md

 ### ---Police Commands---

 * /2729 {first} {last} - Check the name of a person in the system
-* /28 {plate} - Check the plate of a vehicle in the system

 ## In the works